glassomoss/JustPopup/README.md

 ## Installation 🔧

+### Swift Package Manager

+It's available via SPM!
+Isn't that cool?

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.

-To integrate Tactile into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate JustPopup into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 use_frameworks!